luxzg/WSL2-fixes/networkingMode=bridged - quick setup.md

 ```

 # VERY OPTIONAL!
 Endgame testing
-Here we will install Apache server, enable service with systemd, reboot PC, and see if it's still working once WSL distro starts.
+Here we will install Apache server, enable service with `systemd`, reboot PC, and see if it's still working once WSL distro starts.
 This confirms working networking, working incoming networking, working networking even after reboot, "stability" of `resolv.conf`, and working `systemd` services.

 - Command to install server, make sure you're still running as sudo (root), if not - you'll need to repeat `sudo su` as before then run the install command:
 `apt install apache2`
-- Restart and check status of apache2 service
+- Restart and check status of apache2 service:
 ```
 service apache2 restart
 service apache2 status
 ```
-- Check if apache2 is listening on ports as you'd expect with command :
+- Check if apache2 is listening on ports as you'd expect with command:
 `lsof -i -P -n | grep LISTEN`
-- You can now also setup Apache to always run by enabling the service autostart, this is also good test if `systemd` is actually working, command is :
+- You can now also setup Apache to always run by enabling the service autostart, this is also good test if `systemd` is actually working, command is:
 `sudo systemctl enable apache2`

 ### Check if webpage is available from 3rd PC/smarphone by trying http://x.x.x.x/ (your WSL IP) in browser, and if it is, shutdown WSL, reboot PC, start WSL distro (only start it!), and check that webpage again from 3rd device - it should still work, without manual start!
 Also note that using either IP or localhost should work from Windows host PC.